casadi/casadi.github.io/content/home/card-newsletter/_index.md

 ## Keep informed

-Subscribe to our <a href="https://forms.gle/9v1HKPYZDHcBYMXNA">newsletter</a> or follow us on the social media links below.
+Subscribe to our [newsletter](https://forms.gle/9v1HKPYZDHcBYMXNA) or follow us on the social media links below.